Patrolman Johann “John” Aloysius Schnucks | Cincinnati Police Department

 1881 to February 27, 1916

 John was born about 1855 in Ohio.
-At the age of 16, he worked as a chair maker and lived with who we believe was his father, Barney Schnucks, a laborer, at 8 E. 8th Street.
-By 19 he was a barkeeper at Barney’s saloon 8 E. 8th Street.
-At 26 he was making chairs again and they lived 16 Abigail.
+His father, Bernard Schnucks, during 1868, worked or owned a saloon on the southwest corner at 2nd and Race Street.
+At the age of 16, John worked as a chair maker.
+By 19, he was a bar keeper.
+At 26 he was making chairs again and living at 16 Abigail.

 On March 31, 1886 the City of Cincinnati dismissed the entire 400-man Police Department.
-Beginning the next day, April 1, 1886, under the auspices of the Non-Partisan Board of Police Commissioners, a new 300-man Police Department was built.
-On January 18, 1887 John was rehired as a Patrolman.
+Beginning the next day, April 1, 1886, under the auspices of the non-partisan Public Safety Commission, a new 300-man Police Department was built.
+On January 18, 1887, John was rehired as a Patrolman.
 On March 22, 1887 he was nominated, then promoted back to Detective.

 For 31 years, Detective Schnucks had been a Detective and, though it was once mentioned in an article that he did not brag about his arrests, his arrests were captured in newspapers dozens of times each year.

-Then, on March 14, 1912, for the second time in long career, the City of Cincinnati made a sweeping change in law enforcement that cost Detective Schnucks his position.
-Safety Director Cash eliminated the Detective rank, essentially demoted all the Detectives to Patrolmen, leaving only Chief of Detectives Cal Crim in place.
-Patrolman Schnucks was transferred to the Tenth District, Cumminsville.
+Then, on March 14, 1912, Safety Director Cash eliminated the Detective rank, essentially demoting all the Detectives to Patrolmen, leaving only Chief of Detectives Cal Crim in place.
+He then named 29 Acting Detectives, only four of which included former Detectives; John Pflug, Frank Hueftlein, Louis Bell, and Joseph Schaefer.
+Patrolman Schnucks was transferred to the Tenth District in Cumminsville.

-Many friends attended his funeral on March 1, 1916 at the chapel of Vine Street Cemetery, presided over by Reverend Theodore Moellering of the German Lutheran Trinity church.
-Police Lieutenants John Krebs and Jacob Conway, Sergeants harry Bruggeman were pall bearers.
-Company G of the Police Department and the Color Guard in the charge of Inspector Michael Kane and Lieutenants James Slattery and Albert C. Venn, escorted the funeral cortege, let by Schmittie’s Band, from the residence to the Vine Street Hill Cemetery where he was buried without a headstone.
+He was survived by his wife of thirty years, Mary Julie (Brinkman) Schnucks (58), and daughter, Julie M. Schnucks (30).
+His funeral service was held on March 1, 1916 at the chapel at Vine Street Cemetery and presided over by Reverend Theodore Moellering of the German Lutheran Trinity church.
+Many people attended.
+Pallbearers including Police Lieutenants John Krebs and Jacob Conway and Sergeants Harry Bruggeman were pall bearers.
+Company G of the Police Department and the Color Guard in the charge of Inspector Michael Kane and Lieutenants James Slattery and Albert C. Venn, escorted the funeral cortege, let by Schmittie’s Band, from the residence to the cemetery.
+He is buried in Vine Street hill Cemetery.

-This narrative was created and published on October 31, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with information provided by Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was revised January 27, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Historian, including research information provided by Joyce Meyer, Price Hill Historical Society Researcher, and Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Curator.
+All rights are reserved to them and the Greater Cincinnati Police Museum.